haascgit/juno-pm-/03-rag-prd/prd.md

 **Latency and cost target**

-Top-K = 8 retrieval segments per prioritization run. p95 latency target < 3s end-to-end (for GraphQL query data + article synthesis).
+P95 latency target < 3s end-to-end (for GraphQL query data + article synthesis).
 At our $0.03/1k token blended cost, this lands at ~$0.07 per Watchlist Recap - acceptable for weekly run.

 ## 04 Memory · Data Requirements